 SAD, which affects nearly 10 million Americans, is more likely to be diagnosed in younger adults, those who live farther in the Northern Hemisphere, those with a family history, those who have depression or bipolar disorder, and women.
 For some, it kicks in with the end of Daylight Saving Time, which this year comes on Nov.
-6 and will bring earlier dusks.
+5, bringing earlier dusks.

 “The name of the game is to understand your response to seasonal changes,” Duckworth said.
 “The name of the game is self-knowledge.
 Each individual should have a good handle on how you do seasonally, especially if you are in any of these risk categories.”